-Baked Ziti and Italian Sausage is a traditional Italian – American pasta dish that our family has made for years, it contains perfectly cooked pasta, a delicious homemade Red Sauce, quality bold Italian Hot Sausage, Italian herbs, and spices, with a Ricotta center, fresh mozzarella, with a basil topping.
+Baked Ziti and Italian Sausage is a Traditional Italian – American pasta dish that our family has made for years, it contains perfectly cooked pasta, a delicious homemade Red Sauce, quality, bold Italian Hot Sausage, Italian herbs, and spices, with a Ricotta center, fresh mozzarella, and a basil topping.

-Most Baked Ziti recipes you will find on the worldwide net call for the ricotta cheese to be mixed with the pasta, however, I love the rich creamy exceptional center in my version of Baked Ziti and Italian Sausage with Fresh Mozzarella Cheese – Pasta al Forno
+Most Baked Ziti recipes you will find on the worldwide net call for the ricotta cheese to be mixed with the pasta; however, I love the vibrant, creamy exceptional center in my version of Baked Ziti and Italian Sausage with Fresh Mozzarella Cheese – Pasta al Forno

-Truly one of the things I love about most Italian-American dishes is the fact there really are very few rules to making your Pasta dishes, recipes may vary and can contain a vast variety of ingredients that still continue the Italian traditions of the old world.
-The traditional recipes are not meant to be complicated, it’s not the Italian way of life to complicate matters in such a way.
+Truly one of the things I love about most Italian-American dishes is they are are very few rules to making your Pasta dishes, and recipes may vary and can contain a wide variety of ingredients that continue the Italian traditions of the old world.
+The traditional methods are not meant to be complicated; it’s not the Italian way of life to complicate matters in such a way.

 - 1/2 teaspoon kosher salt

 - 1 pound organic ziti pasta, cooked al dente